marcotrosi/diffee/README.md

-# DiffDir
+# diffee

-`diffdir` is a commandline folder comparison tool that offers a variety of outputs.
+`diffee` is a commandline folder comparison tool that offers a variety of outputs.

 ## Background